Valuein — SEC EDGAR Fundamentals & Smart-Money Data MCP server

 - list_theses (List Saved Theses) - Return the caller's saved theses, newest-first.
 Filters: ticker (exact), view, status.
 Cursor-based pagination — pass `next_cursor` from the previous response to fetch the next page.
 Sample tier rejected (no per-user state).
 Endpoint: https://mcp.valuein.biz/mcp

 - get_thesis (Get Saved Thesis) - Fetch a single saved thesis by its id.
 Returns the full record including outcome (if scored).
 Returns NOT_FOUND if the id is unknown or belongs to another user.
+For the claims composing a thesis use list_claims_for_thesis; for an individual claim use get_claim.
+Tier: paid + free (sample rejected).
 Endpoint: https://mcp.valuein.biz/mcp

 - delete_thesis (Archive Saved Thesis) - Soft-delete a saved thesis: status flips to `archived` (the row stays for audit / re-scoring).
 Idempotent — archiving an already-archived thesis succeeds.
 Hard-delete is not supported by design; future versions may expire archived theses after N years.
+This does not delete the claims linked to the thesis — use delete_claim for those.
+Tier: paid + free (sample rejected).
 Endpoint: https://mcp.valuein.biz/mcp

 - score_thesis_outcome (Score Thesis Outcome) - Grade a saved thesis against fundamental momentum since its creation.
 Pulls revenue / operating-margin / EPS / OCF deltas and aggregates into a score in [-1, +1].
 Bull theses are graded by directional alignment, bear by inverse, neutral by closeness-to-flat.
 The grade is persisted back to the thesis row; re-call to refresh once new fundamentals land.